 Java for Gaming

-Gaming is a popular past time for young and old.
+Gaming is a popular pastime for young and old.
 Many competitors from all over the world focus on online gaming tournaments staged by professional organizations.
 These games cater to all ages, and many use Java.

 Some schools have included many of these games in the curriculums.
 Minecraft is such a famous example.
 Some versions of Minecraft allow users to customize the game design to introduce new features.
 Java enthusiasts can use this as a unique way to hone their game-based coding skills.